 How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
 Through the provision of new residential and commercial development by developers throughout the lifetime of the plan.
-Provision of adequate infrastructure by FDC, Fenland Local Strategic Partnership, NHS Cambridgeshire, GP consortia, CCC, utility and infrastructure agencies, private developers to meet new demands throughout the lifetime of the plan All major developments to include commentary in the Design and Access Statement on how the policy has been met S.106 data to monitor the provision of infrastructure against the requirements of the Infrastructure Delivery Plan.
+Provision of adequate infrastructure by FDC, Fenland Local Strategic Partnership, NHS Cambridgeshire, GP consortia, CCC, utility and infrastructure agencies, private developers to meet new demands throughout the lifetime of the plan By using the following indicators: All major developments to include commentary in the Design and Access Statement on how the policy has been met S.106 data to monitor the provision of infrastructure against the requirements of the Infrastructure Delivery Plan.
+Risks: